What Happens During a Personal Injury Trial?

 Voir Dire: Selection of the Jury

-The first phase of a personal injury trial is jury selection – called “voir dire.”
+The first phase of a personal injury trial is jury selection or “voir dire.”

-The attorneys representing both parties will question a group of potential jurors in order to determine whether they hold any opinions and beliefs that would prevent them from being fair or impartial in the event they’re selected to serve on the jury.
-After careful questioning and consideration by the lawyers, both sides will eliminate or (“strike”) the jurors that the attorneys believe cannot be fair and impartial.
+The plaintiff’s and the defendant’s lawyer will individually question a group of potential jurors in order to determine whether they hold any opinions and beliefs that would prevent them from being fair and impartial in the event they’re selected to serve on the jury.
+After careful questioning and consideration by the lawyers, both sides will eliminate (“strike”) the jurors that the attorneys believe cannot be fair and impartial.

 Of the potential jurors that are left, between 6 and 12, depending on the court, will be selected to serve as the jurors in the case.

-Once the jury has been selected, the attorneys for each side will present their “opening arguments.”
+Once the jury has been selected, the attorneys for each side will present their “opening statement.”

 Since the plaintiff (injured party) has the burden of proving the defendant’s negligence and the amount of damages the plaintiff suffered as a result, the plaintiff will always open and close first – and before the defendant.

 During opening, the lawyers provide the jury or judge with a road map of the evidence and testimony that they intend to introduce over the course of the trial and identify why they believe their side should win the case.